m3db/m3/docs/architecture/engine.md

 The LRU cache policy uses an LRU list with a configurable max size to keep track of which blocks have been read least recently, and evicts those blocks first when the capacity of the list is full and a new block needs to be read from disk.
 This cache policy strikes the best overall balance and is the recommended policy for general case workloads.
 (TODO: Link to WiredList documentation if people want more information)

+## Background processes

+M3DB has a variety of processes that run in the background during normal operation.

+### Ticking

+The ticking process runs continously in the background and is responsible for a variety of tasks:

+1. Merging duplicate encoders for a given series / block start combination
+2. Removing expired / flushed series and blocks from memory

+#### Merging duplicate encoders

+M3TSZ is designed for compressing timeseries data in which each datapoint has a timestamp that is larger than the last encoded datapoint.
+For monitoring workloads this works very well because every subsequent datapoint is almost always larger than the previous one.
+However, real world systems are messy and occassionally out of order writes will be received.
+When this happens, M3DB will allocate a new encoder for the out of order datapoints.
+The duplicate encoders need to be merged before flushing the data to disk, but to prevent huge memory spikes during the flushing process we continuously merge out of order encoders in the background.

+#### Removing expired / flushed series and blocks from memory

+Depending on the configured [caching policy](engine.md#caching-policies), the [in-memory datastructures](engine.md#in-memory-datastructures) can end up with references to series or data blocks that are expired (have fallen out of the retention period) or no longer need to be in memory (due to the data being flushed to disk or no longer needing to be cached).
+The background tick will identify these structures and release them from memory.